-The following tables set forth loan to Aircraft value ratios for the Senior Equipment Notes that have been, and the Series B Equipment Notes that will be, issued in respect of each of the 13 Aircraft, as of the Issuance Date and the Regular Distribution Dates thereafter.
-The loan to value ratio was obtained by dividing (i) the outstanding balance (assuming no payment default) of such Equipment Notes plus, in the case of the Series A Equipment Notes and Series B Equipment Notes, the outstanding balance (assuming no payment default) of the Equipment Notes senior thereto as to payment, determined immediately after giving effect to the payments of principal scheduled to be made on each such Regular Distribution Date by (ii) the appraised value of the Aircraft securing such Equipment Notes (see "Description of the Aircraft and the Appraisals-The Appraisals"), subject to the "Depreciation Assumption".
-The Depreciation Assumption contemplates that the value of each Aircraft depreciates by approximately 3% of the initial appraised value per year after the year of delivery of such Aircraft, in each case prior to the final expected Regular Distribution Date.
+The following tables set forth loan to Aircraft value ratios for the Senior Equipment Notes that have been, and the Series B Equipment Notes that will be, issued in respect of each of the 18 Aircraft, as of the Issuance Date, the initial Regular Distribution Date of the Class B Certificates and the Regular Distribution Dates thereafter.
+The Senior Equipment Notes were originally issued on June 13, 2016, and the first distribution of principal amount of the Senior Equipment Notes is scheduled for January 7, 2018.
+The loan to value ratio was obtained by dividing (i) the outstanding balance (assuming no payment default) of such Equipment Notes plus, in the case of the Series A Equipment Notes and Series B Equipment Notes, the outstanding balance (assuming no payment default) of the Equipment Notes senior thereto as to payment, determined immediately after giving effect to the payments of principal scheduled to be made on each such Regular Distribution Date by (ii) the appraised value of the Aircraft securing such Equipment Notes (see "Description of the Aircraft depreciates by approximately 3% of the initial appraised value per year after the year of delivery of such Aircraft, in each case prior to the final expected Regular Distribution Date.
 Other rates or methods of depreciation may result in materially different loan to Aircraft value ratios, and no assurance can be given (i) that the depreciation rates and method assumed for the purposes of the tables are the ones most likely to occur or (ii) as to the actual future value of any Aircraft.
 Thus, the tables should not be considered a forecast or prediction of expected or likely loan to Aircraft value ratios, but simply a mathematical calculation based on one set of assumptions.